zapabob/ROCm/docs/examples/inception_casestudy/inception_casestudy.md

     val_resize_size = 342
     ```

-    The pretrained Inception v3 model is chosen to be downloaded from torchvision.
+    The pre-trained Inception v3 model is chosen to be downloaded from `torchvision`.

     ```py
     model_name = "inception_v3"